runatlantis/atlantis/runatlantis.io/blog.md

 We are excited to welcome new authors to our blog.
 Our diverse team brings a wealth of knowledge and experience to share with our readers.
 Stay tuned for fresh perspectives and in-depth articles on the latest trends and technologies.

-If you have any questions or topics you would like us to cover, feel free to reach out.
+If you have any questions or topics you would like us to cover, feel free to reach out [on Slack](https://join.slack.com/t/atlantis-community/shared_invite/zt-9xlxtxtc-CUSKB1ATt_sQy6um~LDPNw).
 We are always looking to engage with our community and provide valuable content.

 Happy reading!